 This is the step that seems to be difficult for most business owners.

-What’s useful?
+What’s useful content?
 A few tips:

 - Try to avoid “selling” your products or services with every single post.
 It’s okay to make posts about your products or services, but structure these posts so that they’re informative or helpful versus having an obvious “buy stuff from us” tone.